jteuchert/python-drum-kit-builder/README.md

 - cx_Freeze

 ## How to Run
+Linux Dependencies:

+This project uses tkinter for the GUI.
+On Linux, tkinter may not be installed by default.
+Install it using your system package manager:

+### Ubuntu / Debian
+sudo apt install python3-tk

+### Fedora
+sudo dnf install python3-tkinter

+### Arch
+sudo pacman -S tk

-pip install -r requirements.txt
+Then install Python dependencies: pip install -r requirements.txt

+Run the core script:
-python scripts/kit_builder.py
+python scripts/kit_builder_v1.py

-Create standalone version: python scripts/SCsetup.py
+[Optional] Create standalone version (install cx_Freeze first): python scripts/SCsetup.py

 ## Notes
 - If you want to be able to run the editor on a system without Python or all of the nescessary packages, you can create a standalone version with cx_Freeze (using SCsetup.py), or generate a standalone version with your prefered method.